You gather the idea that Mauritius was made first and then heaven was copied after Mauritius ~ Mark Twain

 C Beach Club

 These are just the tip of the iceberg when it comes to entertainment on this natural wonder of an island.
-If sheer beauty, relaxation and lively entertainment are your idea of a great holiday in Mauritius then see here for some great holiday ideas, to take you away from the stresses of modern day life.
-Hope to see you on the beach and in the Beach Club soon.
+If sheer beauty, relaxation and lively entertainment are your idea of a great holiday, Mauritius is the perfect destination for you.